Court-martial of Breaker Morant: Aftermath

 News of the execution of the two Australians was published in March 1902, and the Australian Government requested particulars of the case.
 The Australian debate was revived in 1907 after Witton returned to Australia and published his story, Scapegoats of the Empire.
-The Australian government felt so strongly about this case that it insisted that none of its troops would be tried by the British military during World War I.

-Despite having left a written confession in their cell, Morant and Handcock have become folk heroes in modern Australia.
+The Australian government insisted that none of its troops would be tried by the British military during World War I. Morant and Handcock have become folk heroes in modern Australia.

 According to South African historian Charles Leach, "In the opinion of many South Africans, particularly descendants of victims as well as other involved persons in the far Northern Transvaal, justice was only partially achieved by the trial and the resultant sentences.
 The feeling still prevails that not all the guilty parties were dealt with – the notorious Captain Taylor being the most obvious one of all."

-For Visser
+Floris Visser

-Even though Visser had revealed information that placed his comrades at risk, his name was posthumously added to the Soutpansberg Commando's Roll of Honour.
+Even though Floris Visser had revealed information that placed his comrades at risk, his name was posthumously added to the Soutpansberg Commando's Roll of Honour.
 Visser's name does not appear, however, at the Heroes Acre Monument in Duivelskloof, which lists the names of all local Afrikaners who were killed during the Second Anglo-Boer War.
-He has, however been added to the monument to civilian casualties at Fort Edward, the monument at Blas Perreira's Store, and on the monument at the Viljoen family homestead.

-Despite more than a century of efforts by the South African Government and by local residents to find and mark his grave, the location of Visser's burial remains a mystery.
+He has, however, been added to the monument to civilian casualties at Fort Edward, the monument at Blas Perreira's Store, and the monument at the Viljoen family homestead.
+Despite efforts by the South African Government and by local residents to find and mark his grave, the location of Visser's burial remains a mystery.